funnythingz/angular-typescript-template/README.md

-# Angularjs project template for TypeScript & Sass/Compass
+# Angular project template for TypeScript & Sass/Compass

-This is TypeScript & Sass/Compass Project Template for Angularjs.
+This is TypeScript & Sass/Compass Project Template for Angular.

 ## Getting Started